T) Provisions, Contingent Liabilities and Contingent Assets

 GRATUITY - The Company has a defined benefit gratuity plan for its employees.
 Every employee who has completed five years of service or more gets a gratuity on resignation or death or retirement at 15 days of last drawn salary for each completed year of service.
 100% of the Plan Asset(Gratuity) is entrusted to ICICI Prudential Life Insurance Co.
 Ltd. under their Group Gratuity Scheme.

 COMPENSATED ABSENCES - The Compensated Absence Scheme of the Company is not funded, but the appropriate liability is provided in the Balance Sheet.
-On retirement or resignation every employee gets the amount of last drawn salary for the total accumulated leave as that date.
+On retirement or resignation every employee gets the amount of last drawn salary for the total accumulated leave as on that date.

 The following tables summarize the components of net benefit expense recognized in the Statement of profit and loss and the funded status and amounts recognized in the Balance sheet for the respective plans.